Mike Rosenthal

-Mike Rosenthal (born June 10, 1977) is a former American football offensive tackle.
+Mike Rosenthal (born June 10, 1977) is an American former professional football offensive tackle.
 He played college football at Notre Dame, where he was an All-American.
-He was drafted by the New York Giants in the fifth round of the 1999 NFL Draft, and played nine seasons in the National Football League (NFL).
+He was selected by the New York Giants in the fifth round of the 1999 NFL draft, and played nine seasons in the National Football League (NFL).

-Early years
+Early life

 Rosenthal was born in Pittsburgh, Pennsylvania, and is Jewish.

 In high school at Penn High School, he was named USA Today All-America as a senior in Mishawaka, Indiana.
 He also garnered All-America honors from Parade, SuperPrep, and Blue Chip Illustrated, earning top OL honors nationally by SuperPrep and ranking # 2 by Blue Chip.
 He was tabbed as Indiana's Gatorade Circle of Champions Player of the Year as a senior.
 He lettered three times in football, and twice in basketball.

 College career

 At Notre Dame he started every game his junior and senior years (*Actually he started all four years), playing G as a junior and T as a senior.
-As a senior, he was tabbed an All-America by Walter Camp Foundation and a second-team All-America by Football News.
+As a senior, he was tabbed an All-American by Walter Camp Foundation and a second-team All-America by Football News.
 He was also honorable mention All-America by Football News as a junior, and All-Independent 1st-team choice.

 He later attended St. Edward's University, graduating in 2013.